rishabh-9695/Thread-safe-kv/readme.md

 ### Thread-Safe KVStore

-* Fine-grained locking with `shared_mutex` for high concurrency.
+* Fine-grained locking with `shared_mutex` and partitioned kvstore for high concurrency.
 * Separate synchronization primitives for data vs. control (`condition_variable` for shutdown).

 ### WAL + Snapshot Design

-* WAL is flushed on every operation.
+* WAL is flushed on tunable batched operations.
 * Periodic snapshots write in-memory state to disk.
 * WAL is truncated after snapshot to prevent bloat.